ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/ome-version-comparison.md

 ms.topic: conceptual
 ms.service: O365-seccomp
 localization_priority: Normal
+ms.date: 4/30/2019
+ms.collection:
+- Strat_O365_IP
+- M365-security-compliance
 search.appverid:
 - MET150
-description: "Helps explain the differences between the versions of Office 365 Message Encryption and how the two continue to work together."
+description: "Helps explain the differences between the versions of Office 365 Message Encryption."
 ---

 # Compare versions of OME

-This article compares legacy Office 365 Message Encryption (OME) to the new OME capabilities.
+This article compares legacy Office 365 Message Encryption (OME) to the new OME capabilities and Office 365 Advanced Message Encryption.
 The new capabilities are a merger and newer version of both OME and Information Rights Management (IRM).
 Unique characteristics of deploying into GCC High are also outlined.
-We'll also cover how the two can coexist in your Office 365 organization.
+The two can coexist in your Office 365 organization.
+For information on how the new capabilities work, see [Office 365 Message Encryption (OME)](ome.md).

 ||
 |:-----|